 She maintains a private practice in Concord, New Hampshire where she sees families whenever she's not on the road teaching.

-Financial: Lynn Lyons maintains a private practice.
-She receives a speaking honorarium, recording royalties and book royalties from PESI, Inc. She receives royalties as a published author.
-She has no relevant financial relationships with ineligible organizations.
+Financial: Lynn Lyons maintains a private practice and receives royalties as a published author.
+She receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Lynn Lyons has no relevant non-financial relationships.